Skip to content

 NamedTuple attributes

-If you pass a NamedTuple attribute to some tag attribute, it will be flattened with a dash between each level.
+If you pass a NamedTuple attribute to some element attribute, it will be flattened with a dash between each level.
 This is useful for data-* and aria-* attributes.

 include Blueprint::HTML